Mental Health Benefits Of Meditation

 Meditation has become a popular self-help tool to reduce many modern mental health issues it is used to help

-REDUCES STRESS: Meditating has demonstrated in clinical research to be highly beneficial in reducing stress.
-It is known to move one from the stress response, the “fight or flight response” to the relaxation response.
+Meditating has been demonstrated in clinical research to be highly beneficial in reducing stress.
+It is known to move on from the stress response, the “fight or flight response” to the relaxation response.

-LOWER DEPRESSION: Daily meditation has been shown to be a helpful aid in reducing depression and other mental health issues when taught effectively.
-It helps reduce ruminative thinking, because it helps loosen over attachment to our monkey mind.
+Daily meditation is a helpful aid in reducing depression and other mental health issues when taught effectively.
+It helps reduce ruminative thinking because it helps loosen over-attachment to our monkey mind.

-IMPROVE SLEEP: Regular meditation encourages the body into a more natural rested state of being.
-Regular meditators witness an improved better quality of sleep.
+Regular meditation encourages the body into a more natural rested state of being.
+Regular meditators witness an improved quality of sleep.

 Health Benefits Of Meditation

 IN THE REDUCTION OF HEART DISEASE: Regular meditation practice can be a helpful aid in reducing heart disease and stroke.
-And useful at lowering symptoms of high blood pressure.
+And useful for lowering symptoms of high blood pressure.

-PAIN MANAGEMENT: Daily meditation encourages the body off the inflammatory response causes by chronic stress into the relaxed response.
+PAIN MANAGEMENT: Daily meditation encourages the body of the inflammatory response caused by chronic stress into a relaxed response.
 It is a useful aid in pain management and muscle tension reduction.

 Medical Research On Mental Health Benefits of Meditation